connerkward/trak/landing-page/README.md

 # Dingo Track Landing Page

-This is the landing page for the Dingo Track Mac app, built with React and Vite.
+Marketing website for Dingo Track, built with React and Vite.
+Includes landing page, privacy policy, and terms of service.

 ## Development